Lithuania in the Eurovision Song Contest 2004: Format

 The 2004 competition involved 52 entries and consisted of seven shows.
-The first six shows were the semi-finals consisting of seven or nine entries each.
-Nine entries participated in each of the first five semi-finals resulting in the top three that proceeded to the final, while seven entries participated in the sixth semi-final resulting in the top two that proceeded to the final.
+The first six shows were the semi-finals, consisting of seven or nine entries each.
+Nine entries participated in each of the first five semi-finals, resulting in the top three of each show proceeding to the final, while seven entries participated in the sixth semi-final, resulting in the top two proceeding to the final.
 The highest scoring non-qualifying act in the semi-finals also advanced to the final.
 The results of the semi-finals were determined solely by public televoting.
 In the final, the winner was selected from the remaining eighteen entries by the 50/50 combination of votes from a jury panel and public televoting.
 Ties were decided in favour of the entry that received the most votes from the public, however, a tie for the first place would be decided by the jury.
-The public could vote through telephone and SMS voting in all shows with the addition of online and postcard voting during the semi-finals.
+The public could vote through telephone and SMS voting in all shows, with the addition of online and postcard voting during the semi-finals.